JohnTerragnoli/ECE382_Lab07/README.md

 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab07/master/2.%20Photos/A%20Functionality/Voltage%20Output.PNG "Voltage/distance curve")

-Legend:
+**Legend:**
+Sorry, the legend command in Excel was being annoying and would not let me change the legend on the side.
 blue = left sensor
 red = center sensor
 green = right sensor